valory-xyz/open-autonomy/docs/price_oracle_intro.md

-# Price Oracle - Introduction
+# Price Oracle Agent Service Demo

 The goal of this demo is to demonstrate an agent service that provides an estimation of the Bitcoin price (USD) based on observations coming from different data sources,